 Example 7.2.
-Consider the selection over attribute P in Figure 12(a), and the authorizations in Figure 12(b) for subjects $\mathbb{H}$ and $\mathbb{K}$ , and for their hosted trusted hardware components $\mathbb{H}t$ and $\mathbb{K}t$ .
-While being authorized for both the input and the output profile of the selection, the trusted component $\mathbb{K}t$ cannot be considered a candidate for the selection, since its hosting subject $\mathbb{K}$ is not authorized for the profile of the input relation ( $\mathbb{K}$ does not have uniform visibility over attributes N and S).
-Indeed, since the input relation would be passed to $\mathbb{K}t$ by $\mathbb{K}$ , this would entail an unauthorized information flow.
-On the contrary, $\mathbb{H}t$ is a candidate for the selection, since exposing the input and output relations to the hosting subject $\mathbb{H}$ would not entail unauthorized information flows.
+Consider the selection over attribute P in Fig. 12(a), and the authorizations in Fig. 12(b) for subjects \mathbb{H} and \mathbb{K} , and for their hosted trusted hardware components \mathbb{H}t and \mathbb{K}t .
+While being authorized for both the input and the output profile of the selection, the trusted component \mathbb{K}t cannot be considered a candidate for the selection, since its hosting subject \mathbb{K} is not authorized for the input relation (\mathbb{K} does not have uniform visibility over attributes N and S).
+Indeed, since the input relation would be passed to \mathbb{K}t by \mathbb{K} , this would entail an unauthorized information flow.
+On the contrary, \mathbb{H}t is a candidate for the selection, since exposing the input and output relations to the hosting subject \mathbb{H} would not entail unauthorized information flows.

 Profiles.
-Even if $S_t$ operates on plaintext data, provider S hosting it (as well as any cloud provider) can observe anything on the operations executed by $S_t$ , thanks to the security guarantees of the trusted hardware component.
-In fact, data are locally decrypted at $S_t$ , and no information can leak from it.
-For this reason, operations executed at $S_t$ do not leave a plaintext trace (as it instead happens with regular subjects when executing operations on plaintext data) in the profile of the resulting relation.
+Even if S_t operates on plaintext data, provider S hosting it (as well as any cloud provider) can observe anything on the operations executed by S_t , thanks to the security guarantees of the trusted hardware component.
+In fact, data are locally decrypted at S_t , and no information can leak from it.
+For this reason, operations executed at S_t do not leave a plaintext trace (as it instead happens with regular subjects when executing operations on plaintext data) in the profile of the resulting relation.
 In other words, the profile of the result of operations evaluated by trusted hardware components are obtained assuming that the operations are evaluated over encrypted data (even if the trusted hardware component decrypts the attributes for computation and then re-encrypts them).